Jamaica

 A tough hiking terrain similar to the John Crow Mountains, the Cockpit Country is a high plateau southeast of Montego Bay in the remote center of the island.

-It was a Maroon refuge in the 1600s and their descendants reside here.
+It was a Maroon refuge in the 1600s and their descendants still reside here.
 The region is considered impassible except on foot.
 Not even 4WD vehicles attempt the Cockpits, which is largely unchartered.

 It takes about a day to cross the Cockpit Country.
 You need to backpack overnight or have someone to pick you up at the other end.
 This can be quite warm walking, very humid with jungly rain forest; take lots of water.
 There is none available outside of the villages.
 A bromeliad called "wine pine" contains as much as a pint of water if you run seriously short.